 Manchester has earned the nickname of the ‘music capital of the UK’, and with its thriving music scene, it really is an inspirational place to study – especially if you are enrolled on one of our audio courses!
 Home to the largest indoor arena in Europe, The Warehouse Project, Park Life Festival and a myriad of live music venues – Manchester has produced, and plays host to, many of the biggest and best bands in the world.
 For more information take a look at our guide to venues in Manchester.

 Manchester and its neighbouring city, Salford, are home to Media City; a hub of events and creative activity.
-It is also home to both ITV and the BBC and some of the most creative production and post-production houses in the UK, creating opportunities for some outstanding media links and making it an even better place to study one of our Film or Visual Effects courses.
+It is also home to both ITV and the BBC and some of the most creative production and post-production houses in the UK, creating opportunities for some outstanding media links and making it an even better place to study our Filmmaking degree or Visual Effects degree courses.

 There are many galleries and museums in Manchester exploring many walks of life and culture, including MOSI, People’s History Museum, Manchester Museum and the city has a vibrant, colourful and lively community of artists of all media, including numerous indie game studios.
 If you are enrolled on one of our games courses, gamer events such SuperByte, Manchester Comic Con and Play Expo should help to inspire you!
 For information about local galleries and museums check out our factsheet.

 Manchester offers superb sports facilities for students to either spectate or use.
 Home to two of the biggest football clubs in the world (Manchester United and Manchester City) and the National Football museum, Manchester is a football lover’s dream.
 Manchester Aquatics Centre is located in the heart of the city and Old Trafford Cricket Ground plays host to many world class cricket matches.
 For keen cyclists, Manchester Velodrome is easily accessible, with the National Indoor BMX Arena right next door.